obhi-d/ouly/include/acl/dsl/scli_spec.md

 This is just text

--- cmds : script_name --
+-- code : script_name --

 this_is a command;